Bad air makes you bad at your job

 While one day alone of higher-than-average PM2.5 levels may not lead to a noticeable drop in productivity, Liu says that consistent exposure over time will.
 His team found that sustained exposure to high pollution levels (at least 10 micrograms per cubic meter over the “safe” limit) for 25 days decreases worker productivity by 1%.
 “Unlike the impact on health, the impact on labor productivity is very subtle,” Liu says.
 “Most managers who we have interviewed did not realize that air pollution can have a negative impact on their workers’ productivity.”

-The findings from the University of Singapore team are especially relevant now, as some corporations object to restrictions on pollution levels, often saying that the regulations are bad for business.
+The findings from the National University of Singapore team are especially relevant now, as some corporations object to restrictions on pollution levels, often saying that the regulations are bad for business.
 This is certainly playing out in the United States, as the auto and fossil fuel industries effectively lobbied the EPA to roll back clean air policies.
 But what Liu’s team’s research shows is that pollution might negatively affect a company’s bottom line anyway by limiting the productivity of their workers–and jeopardizing their health.

 Liu says it’s vital that the effect of pollution on the economy be given more attention.
 Even though their study focused specifically on textile mill workers, he says that the findings could be more broadly applied to any work that requires coordination, speed, and consistency.
 “The negative impact on labor productivity should be considered as an important part of the cost of air pollution,” he says.
 While overarching pollution regulation is needed to keep particulate matter levels at the safe threshold, for now, he says, it’s important that managers in potentially polluted settings give their employees frequent breaks in clean-air rooms.